1j01/midiflip/README.md

 ### Purposefully mess with percussion

-Add `-p` or `--percussion` to apply the same transformation to the percussion channel as to other notes, which doesn't make the semantic sense that applying it to pitch does.
+Add `-p` or `--percussion` to apply the same transformation to percussion as to other notes, which doesn't make the semantic sense that applying it to pitch does.